 Healthcare in Romania

 After the country became a part of the European Union, the healthcare system received massive funding and investment from private healthcare groups.
-In 2014, the government again received funds from the World Bank and used them to modernize and improve health care facilities all around the country.
+In 2014, the government again received funds from the World Bank and used them to modernize and improve hospitals and other healthcare facilities all around the country.
 Doctors and medical staff have advanced medical training and qualifications.
 These are the main reasons for Romania’s becoming a popular destination for ones who are searching for plastic surgery or dental implants abroad alternatives.

-Consequently, about 25.000 international patients come and get health care services in Romania every year, and the most of them are visiting for treatments in the field of dentistry and plastic surgery.
+Consequently, about 20.000 health tourism patients come and get health care services in Romania every year, and most of them are visiting for treatments in the field of dentistry and plastic surgery.

-Also, the majority of clinics in Romania offer translation services in French, Spanish, English or Hungarian, very convenient for European patients.
-Most of the patients come from Italy, the United Kingdom, Germany and Israel because the certain treatments are expensive in their country.
+Also, the majority of dentist and plastic surgery clinics in Romania offer translation services in French, Spanish, English or Hungarian, very convenient for European medical travel patients.
+Most of the patients come from Italy, the United Kingdom, Germany, and Israel because certain treatments are expensive in their country.

 See: The Danube Delta

-Different from the rest of the Europe, Romania has many unspoiled areas that you may enjoy.
+Different from the rest of Europe, Romania has many unspoiled areas that you may enjoy.
 For example, the Danube Delta, the best-preserved delta in the continent, is the second largest river delta in Europe.
 It is one of the National Heritage sites of UNESCO and also, hosts over 300 species of birds as well as 45 freshwater fish species and lots of plants.

 Bucharest, which is the capital of the country, is a popular destination for tourist.
-The city is nicknamed “Little Paris” – it is the trade centre of Romania and it offers many entertainment places like operas, theaters.
+The city is nicknamed “Little Paris” – it is the trade center of Romania, and it offers many entertainment places like operas, theaters.
 In Bucharest, you can travel around tree-lined boulevard and walk in pleasant parks such as Herastrau Park.

 See: The Palace of Parliament

-Brasov is one of the important cities of Romania located in central of the country.
+Brasov is one of the important cities of Romania located in the center of the country.
 It is surrounded by the Carpathian Mountains.
 You can find many mountain resorts with skating facilities.

 See: Black Church

-There is a gothic church in Brasov called Black Church, which is the symbol of the city.
+There is an impressive gothic church in Brasov called the Black Church, which is the symbol of the city.
 The church is a Lutheran church that Lutheran services are held in it every Sunday.
-Also, it is a museum open to the visitors.
+Also, it is a museum open to visitors.

 See: Bran Castle

 There is another place which you might be excited about if you love Dracula.
 The Bran Castle, also known as Dracula Castle, is located near the Brasov.
 It has a gothic architecture, and it has been standing since the 1370s.
-The castle is now a museum open for tourists.
+The castle is now a museum open every day for its visitors.